Chapter 7

 Understanding State and Binding

-State management is something every developer has to deal with in application development.
-Imagine that you are developing a music player app.
-When a user taps the Play button, the button will change itself to a Stop button.
-In your implementation, there must be some ways to keep track of the application's state so that you know when to change the button's appearance.
+State management is a crucial aspect of application development that every developer must address.
+Let's consider the scenario of developing a music player app.
+When a user taps the Play button, it should transition to a Stop button.
+In your implementation, you need a mechanism to track the application's state, enabling you to determine when to alter the button's appearance.

 Figure 1.
 Stop and Play buttons